-Nearly 10,000 hours of live coverage. - more than ever beforeoffered across TV and digital platforms in 200 countries at the back of inversed viewouship and consumption in India, Pakistan, Uk, Austratia and USA.
-The event, the biggest ever ouchet townament to be staged in VAE and Oman broke viewership second, garnowing a record television reach of 167 million and a second consumption of 15.9 billion minutes in India on star India Network for highly anticipated India-Pakistan Clash.
-The overall TV consumption for the full townsment in India was recorded at 112 billion minutes.
-Digital consumption saw on explosive growth on Disney + Hotstoon.
-The consumption across ICC's digital assets also grew, recording a total of 2.55 billion minutes.
-ICC's partnership with facebook was a driver for the there in video views, with a total of 4.3 billion views awass all channels for the Lowenament.
+Nearly 10,000 hours of live cover age .- more than ever before offered across TV and digital platforms in 200 countries at the back of inversed viewouship and consumption in India, Pakistan, UK, Austratia and USA.
+The event, the biggest ever wicket townament to be staged in UAE and Oman broke viewership record, garnoing a record television reach of 157 million and a successol consumption of 15.9 billion minutes in India on star India Network for highly anticipated India - Pakistan Clash.
+The overall TV consumption for the full townament in India was recorded at 112 billion minutes.
+Digital consumption saw an explosive growth on Disney + Hotsboor.
+The consumption across Icc's aligital assets also grew, recording a total of 2.55 billion minutes.
+ICC's partnership with farebook was a driver for the there in video views, with a total of 4.3 billion views awoss all channels for the Lownament.

-Nowadays every wicket fans are addicted to T20 format game since it takes a very shout time compared to other conclet formats.
-Today, people do not have enough time and patience to watch a 50 ever game.
-It provides much entertainment for the audience within a shout time period.
+Nowadays every cricket fans. are addicted to T20 format game since it takes a very short time compared to other cricket formats.
+Today, people do not have enough time and patience to watch a 50 over game.
+It provides much entertainment for the audience within a short time pourd.
 Moreover, it also gives chance to the players to prove their potential within a specific duration.
-It's more lucrative and allowing for the players.
+It's more lucratorie and allouing for the players.